Spider-Man: The Video Game: Characters

 The game allows the user to play as one of four heroes: Spider-Man, Black Cat, Sub-Mariner, and Hawkeye.
 Unlike many games of this type which assigned a certain character to a certain joystick, any player can choose any character (as long as another player isn't already controlling them).

 Each hero has a unique set of moves and attacks/abilities, which could be used to beat up the bad guys, that suited their powers and characteristics, as well as basic attacks and jumps (assigned to each of the two buttons).

 Spider-Man

-Spider-Man is the game's main hero and protagonist of the game, as well as one of four playable characters.
+Spider-Man is the game's main hero and protagonist of the game.
 Spider-Man's move list and attacks consist primarily of moves which revolve around his web-based spider powers, such as swinging from webs and shooting webbing blasts.

 Black Cat

-Black Cat is one of the other three playable characters.
-Athletic and acrobatic like a cat, Black Cat uses a combination of her claws, grappling hook and cables to defeat enemies throughout the game.
+Black Cat is athletic and acrobatic like a cat, using a combination of her claws, grappling hook and cables to defeat enemies throughout the game.

 Hawkeye

-Recognizable as one of the Avengers, Hawkeye is the third character in the game out of the four playable heroes.
-As evident by his weapon of choice, the bow and arrow, Hawkeye's attacks and abilities revolve around the use of his bow in order to defeat the enemies of the game.
+Recognizable as one of the Avengers, Hawkeye's attacks and abilities revolve around the use of his bow and arrows in order to defeat his enemies.

 Sub-Mariner

-Being a citizen of Atlantis, Sub-Mariner uses water based projectile attacks (such as a hydro-electric blast) in order to help him defeat enemies throughout the game.
+A citizen of Atlantis, Sub-Mariner uses water based projectile attacks, such as a hydro-electric blast, in order to help him defeat his enemies.